October TBD, 2023 | 8:00 am - 3:00 pm

-Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at Rocket Day.
+Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch.
 Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.

 What to Bring